elementor/elementor/docs/core/container-element.md

 Creating a new core element in a legacy code-base is never easy.
 Therefore, we had to deal with many weird problems.

-The main one is the DnD aspect.
-DnD-ing into a `flex container` is a real challenge by itself, and when you add the fact that you need to support the old existing DnD mechanism, it becomes a huge pain in the a**.
+The main one is the DnD (Drag & Drop) aspect.
+DnD-ing into a `flex container` is a real challenge by itself, and when you add the fact that you need to support the old existing DnD mechanism, it becomes a huge headache.

 Some things that we needed to take into consideration were: